API

 \[P(y_i^* \le y_i \mid y_{-i}) = \int_{-\infty}^{y_i} p(y_i^* \mid y_{-i}) \mathrm{d} y_i^*\]

-The LOO posterior predictions and the corresponding observations should have similar distributions, so if conditional predictive distributions are well-calibrated, then all LOO-PIT values should be approximately uniformly distributed on $[0, 1]$.
+The LOO posterior predictions and the corresponding observations should have similar distributions, so if conditional predictive distributions are well-calibrated, then for continuous data, all LOO-PIT values should be approximately uniformly distributed on $[0, 1]$.
 [8]

 Examples